MaiKuraki/EmulationStation-zhcn/README.md

 However, nobody can stop you using this fork on any platform you like.
 You can edit EmulationStation-zhcn/es-app/src/guis/GuiMenu.cpp to remove Game Case related info.

+If you find something wrong, feel free to pull requests.

 Building
 ========